muhuk/meshstats/README.md

 ## Features

-- Display how many tris, quads & ngons the selected mesh has.
+- Display counts for tris, quads & ngons.
-- Draw outlines of tris & ngons in the 3D view.
+- Display counts for e-poles (vertices with 5 edges), n-poles (vertices with 3 edges) and *-poles (vertices with 6 or more edges - fan center).
+- Set a polygon budget for mesh objects and display how much of it is utilized.
+- Display quads & tris as an overlay. (in object mode)
+- Display e-poles, n-poles & *-poles as an overlay. (in object mode)

 See [CHANGELOG.md](./CHANGELOG.md) for release details.